The department of Statistics and Applied Probability offers three graduate degrees (graduate guide book):

 - The combined 5-year BS/MS degree in Actuarial Science, only available to UCSB undergraduates in the Actuarial major.

-In order to ensure breadth in the course of study, the Department of Statistics and Applied Probability has set up area requirements in the disciplines of applied statistics, mathematical statistics, and probability.
+In order to ensure breadth in the course of study, the Department of Statistics and Applied Probability has set up area requirements in the disciplines of applied statistics, data science, mathematical statistics, and probability.
 Students may also choose to satisfy a pure mathematics area requirement offered by the Department of Mathematics.
 The area requirements vary for each degree, concentration, and emphasis.
 Each area requirement consists of two parts:

 - A qualifying examination on both undergraduate and graduate material.
 The qualifying examination is offered once a year, generally in Spring or Summer.
 Each student has up to two attempts for each qualifying exam, and must pass the requisite number of exams within three years of joining the department.